Laser scanning: Material processing

 The principle that is used for all these applications is the same: software that runs on a PC or an embedded system and that controls the complete process is connected with a scanner card.
 That card converts the received vector data to movement information which is sent to the scanhead.
 This scanhead consists of two mirrors that are able to deflect the laser beam in one level (X- and Y-coordinate).
 The third dimension is - if necessary - realized by a specific optic that is able to move the laser's focal point in the depth-direction (Z-axis).

 Scanning the laser focus in the third spatial dimension is needed for some special applications like the laser scribing of curved surfaces or for in-glass-marking where the laser has to influence the material at specific positions within it.
 For these cases it is important that the laser has as small a focal point as possible.

 For enhanced laser scanning applications and/or high material throughput during production, scanning systems with more than one scanhead are used.
 Here the software has to control what is done exactly within such a multihead application: it is possible that all available heads have to mark the same to finish processing faster or that the heads mark one single job in parallel where every scanhead performs a part of the job in case of large working areas.

 Barcode readers

 Many barcode readers, especially those with the ability to read bar codes at a distance of a few meters, use scanned laser beams.
-In these devices, a semiconductor laser beam is usually scanned with the help of a resonant mirror scanner.
-The mirror is driven electromagnetically and is made of a metal-coated polymer.